php-gettext/Gettext/README.md

 $translations->toPoFile('locale.po');
 ```

-Note, if the second argument is not defined, the default value is `Merge::DEFAULT` that's equivalent to `Merge::ADD | Merge::HEADERS_ADD`.
+Note, if the second argument is not defined, the default value is `Merge::DEFAULTS` that's equivalent to `Merge::ADD | Merge::HEADERS_ADD`.

 ## Use from CLI